pmglab/KGGSEE/doc/source/options.rst

       - Specifies a user-defined file of gene sets for enrichment analysis.
       - null
     * - ``--neargene``
-      - Specifies the number of basepairs to extend at both ends of a gene, when considering SNPs belonging to the gene.
+      - One number sets the basepair to extend at both sides of a gene, when considering SNPs belonging to the gene, e.g., ``--neargene 5000``.
+This flag can also have two values to set an asymmetric boundary extension, e.g., 5 kb upstream and 15 kb downstream of a gene can be set by ``--neargene 5000,15000``.
       - ``5000``
     * - ``--eqtl-file``
       - Specifies a fasta-styled file of eQTL summary statistics.
 If this flag is used, ``--neargene`` is overridden, and eQTLs of a gene or transcript will be grouped and tested.